Thai driver, Alex Albon 2020 season has indeed started. Alex is the first Thai driver to compete in Formula One since 1954

 It’s not unlikely.
 Alex Albon proved he had the speed to succeed last year, even with his limited F1 experience.
 At the race in Brazil, Albon was on course to clinch Thailand’s first podium in Formula 1, before another driver crashed into him.
 Aside from that, he never finished lower than 6th place in every other race for Aston Martin Red Bull Racing.

-Red Bull racing are set and Alex Albon 2020 in car number 23 the RB 16 i definitely one to watch.
-Powered by the Honda developed 6 cylinder, 1600 cc engine producing 900 BHP is a winning machine.
+Red Bull Racing are set and Alex Albon 2020 in car number 23 the RB 16 i definitely one to watch.
+Powered by the Honda developed 6 cylinders, 1600 cc engine producing 900 BHP is a winning machine.

-Are you a Alex Albon SUPER fan?
+Are you an Alex Albon SUPER fan?
 Check out this quiz and discover how much you know about Alex.

 The 2020 F1 Season